jpf/Zendesk-Twilio-SMS/README.md

 --------------------------
 *Gear > Triggers (found under "Business Rules")*

+ * Create a new trigger called "SMS user on Ticket Update".
+ * Configure this trigger to meet all the following conditions:
+   * Ticket is: Updated
+   * Comment is: Present, and requester can see the comment
+   * Current user: is not: "SMS User"
+ * Configure this trigger to perform these actions:
+   * Notify target: Outbound SMS target

+Other triggers to consider implementing:

  * Send SMS to user on ticket update
  * Re-open updated tickets